dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 2. For each case:

     1. Match the case's pattern against `v`.
-If the match fails then continue to the next case (or default clause if there are no other cases).
+If the match fails then continue to the next case.

     2. If there is a guard clause, evaluate it.
 If it does not evaluate to a Boolean, throw a runtime error.
-If it evaluates to `false`, continue to the next case (or default clause).
+If it evaluates to `false`, continue to the next case.

     3. Evaluate the expression after the case and yield that as the result of the entire switch expression.

-3. If no case pattern matched and there is a default clause, execute the expression after it and yield that as the result of the entire switch expression.

-4. If no case matches and there is no default clause, throw a runtime error.
-    *This can only occur when `null` or a legacy typed value flows into this switch expression from another library that hasn't migrated to [null safety][].
+3. If no case matches, throw a runtime error. *This can only occur when `null` or a legacy typed value flows into this switch expression from another library that hasn't migrated to [null safety][].
 In fully migrated programs, exhaustiveness checking is sound and it isn't possible to reach this runtime error.*

 #### Pattern-for statement